k98kurz/micropycelium/Packager_spec.md

 To enable additional functionality, primarily to allow nodes that run a shared application to find each other across the network, a gossip application will be included.
-This application will use broadcasts and sends to transmit Packages to to peers and thus disseminate them across the network.
+This application will use broadcasts and sends to transmit Packages to peers and thus disseminate them across the network.

 There are three types of gossip Packages: a Message, a Notification, and a Request.
 Each Package body will start with a 1-byte `type` field which will be